AnaCaballero89/mcv-m6-2018-team2/week2/README.md

   - [x] Adaptive modelling
   - [x] Best pair of values to maximize F1-score
 - [ ] Task 2.2: Evaluate and compare to non-recursive
-- [ ] Task 3: Compare with state of the art
+- [x] Task 3: Compare with state of the art
-- [ ] Task 4: Color sequences
+- [x] Task 4: Color sequences

+To run each experiment type:

+    python taskX.py

+where X is the task id.